Ashishpatel2321/Ashishpatel2321/README.md

 - 👋 Hi, I’m Ashish Patel.
-- 👀 I’m interested in Software development, Web Development and Ethical Hacking.
+- 👀 I’m a web developer.
-- 🌱 I’m currently Working on Asp.net core.
+- 🌱 I’m currently Working on Asp.net core(MVC) with SQL Server and little bit of Azure (for hosting purposes).
-- 💞️ I’m looking to collaborate With Front End Developer.
+- 💞️ I’m looking forward to collab or Contribute in openSource Projects.
 - 📫 How to reach me ..........
 Just Send me a mail on Ashish42patel@gmail.com